TEST/DEMO FUNCTION: App_Geocent_T_List_Ephem()

 Apparent range ("delta", light-time aberrated) of the target center relative

 to the observer.
-Units: KM
+Units: AU

 'Ang-diam,' =